olatunjiabel/sc200-soc-portfolio/PROJECT 6-Sentinel-SOAR-BruteForce-Automation/README.md

 Using the Brute Force Attack method, I simulated by entering multiple wrong passwords on my Microsoft user account to generate an alert/incident in Defender.

-- An Analytics Rule was already created beforehand with the KQL written and set to automatically create an incident in Defender portal when there's **5 failed attempts or greater** AND **successful attempts is greater or equal to 1**.
+- An Analytics Rule was already created beforehand with the KQL written and set to automatically create an incident in Defender portal when there's **5 failed attempts or greater** AND **successful attempts is greater than or equal to 1**.

 ---